Craven Wilson Lectures

 Oct.
 8, 2012: Dr. Daniel Ramirez

 The 2012 Craven Wilson Lectures, sponsored by Perkins School of Theology, are scheduled for Monday, October 8, 2012, in the Great Hall of Elizabeth Perkins Prothro Hall on the campus of Southern Methodist University.
 The speaker is Dr. David Ramirez, assistant faculty, Latina/o Studies, Department of American Culture, University of Michigan.
 Dr. Ramirez will be lecturing on "The Role of the Holy Spirit in Mission and Evangelism."

 Registration begins at 8:30 am, with words of welcome from Perkins Dean William B. Lawrence at 9:00 am.
 The first lecture is at 9:15, followed by a second lecture at 10:45.
 Both lectures will include time afterward for Q&A.

 This event is free and open to the public.
 A box lunch is available for $12 with registration or R.S.V.P. no later than noon Friday, October 5.

 Free parking is available in the Meadows Museum garage.
 Guests should use the left entry to avoid a $20 fee for parking.
 For more information about parking at SMU, visit www.smu.edu/maps.

 The purpose of the Craven Wilson Evangelism Lectures is to bring leaders from across the church in the field of evangelism to Perkins and the Dallas area.

-The lectures are possible because of an endowed gift by Evie Jo Wilson of St. Paul’s United Methodist Church in Houston.
-Mrs. Wilson has long been noted for her support of higher education and the church.
-She is a recipient of the Southern Methodist University Distinguished Alumni Award.
+The lectures are possible because of an endowed gift by the late Evie Jo Wilson of St. Paul’s United Methodist Church in Houston.
+Mrs. Wilson was noted for her support of higher education and the church.
+She was a recipient of the Southern Methodist University Distinguished Alumni Award.

 NOTE: This event is past and registration is no longer available.